Now and in time to be,

-Obviously there is far more to Irish history than these tumultuous events more than a century ago, and although millions of Americans can trace their lineage to Ireland, neither they nor millions of others who celebrate Ireland each year on St. Patrick’s Day can be relied upon to have studied the topic altogether deeply.
+Obviously there is far greater depth to Irish history than just these tumultuous events more than a century ago, and although millions of Americans can trace their lineage to Ireland, neither they, nor the millions of others who celebrate Ireland each year on St. Patrick’s Day, can be relied upon to have studied the topic altogether deeply.

 Not should they; after all, they’re Americans now, and in some cases they’ve been Americans since coming here during the decades prior to the Civil War, when the Irish diaspora was launched in earnest amid the tragedy of the Great Famine.